Application deadline is January 15 for a September 1 start.

 Master of Arts

-Students with non-Linguistics B.A. degrees must have a strong background in Linguistics demonstrated in their transcripts (at least 5 general Linguistics courses).
-Contact the graduate chair, if you have questions about admissions requirements.
+Students with non-Linguistics BA degrees must have a strong background in Linguistics demonstrated in their transcripts (at least five general Linguistics courses).
+Contact the Graduate Chair, if you have questions about admissions requirements.

 Submit an online application

 Before beginning your online application, be sure that you have carefully reviewed all program information and admission requirements on this page.